 Objective- Cutaneous wound healing is an essential physiological process consisting of the collaboration of many cell strains and their products.
-Initiation of new management for treatment of wound infections caused by multidrug-resistant S. aureus are required.
-The aim of the present study was to assess wound healing activity of Ferula assafoetida loaded chitosan nanoparticle biofilm in methicillin-resistant Staphylococcus aureus infected wounds in rats.
+Initiation of new management for treatment of wound infections caused by multidrug resistant Staphylococcus aureus is required.
+The aim of the present study was to assess wound healing activity of Ferula assa-foetida loaded chitosan nanoparticle biofilm in methicillin resistant S. aureus (MRSA) infected wounds in rats.

 Procedures- The animals were randomized into four groups of 12 animals each.
 In group I, the wounds were infected with MRSA and only treated with 0.1 mL the sterile saline 0.9% solution.
 In group II, the infected wounds were dressed with chitosan nanoparticles biofilm.
 In group III, animals with infected wounds were treated with 0.1 mL topical application of Ferula assa-foetida.
 In group IV, animals with infected wounds were dressed with Ferula assa-foetida loaded chitosan nanoparticles biofilm.

 Results- Microbiological examination, planimetric, biomechanical, histological and quantitative morphometric studies and determination of hydroxyproline levels showed that there was significant difference between animals in group IV compared to other groups (p = 0.001).